 - Talk to the locals and take their advice on where to eat and local things to do.

-- Be mindful that most restaurants and a lot of businesses close during the afternoon/early evening.
+- Remember that most restaurants and businesses close in the afternoon/early evening.
 Plan your meals accordingly.

-- Learn some basic words in Italian and use them while there.
+- Learn some essential words in Italian and use them while there.

 - Relax and enjoy your trip to Italy!

 Fiumicino (Leonardo da Vinci Airport) is not only the international airport in Rome, but it is the largest.

 To get into the city, you can take a train, shuttle bus, taxi, or private transfer, or rent a car (although I wouldn’t advise doing this in Rome).

 The Leonardo Express is a direct train that connects the Fiumicino airport with Rome’s Termini train station.